Writing My Life Story: 10 Powerful Tips and Tricks

 At first, you might struggle to sit and write every day, but if this is the case, just write for ten minutes each day and gradually build it up.
 Once you get going, you’ll find it difficult to stop writing.

 The wonderful thing about ‘writing my life story’ is there is no need for invention or creation—only remembrance.

-While this does not make writing a memoir any more straightforward than writing a novel, it means you will have more than enough content to write.
+While this does not make writing a memoir any more straightforward than writing a novel, it means you will have more than enough content to include in your manuscript.

 3. Think About Specific Events

-Memoirs are a subgenre of autobiographical works and capture a specific story or moment in the writer’s life.
-Memoirs cover particular events or memories rather than the ‘life as a whole’ focus of an autobiography.
+Memoirs are a subgenre of life writing and capture a specific story or moment in the writer’s life.
+Memoirs cover particular events or memories rather than the ‘life as a whole’ focus of a life story or autobiography.